The Healthy Living Plan Blog using Logosynthesis®

 Peace and calm.

-On this 100th Anniversary of Armistice Day, we are moved to remember.
-Each in our own way.
-Each with our own stories.
-Each with our own past.
+In a changing world, we can struggle to feel peace and calm On this 100th Anniversary of Armistice Day, we are moved to remember.
+Each of us in our own way, with our own stories and also, with our own past.
 What we know is that somewhere in all of the fighting was a desire for peace and calm for our families and future generations.
-And as we now stand here on November 11, 2018, the world is changing so rapidly that we struggle to feel this desired peace and calm.
-This morning, I … Read More
+And as we now stand here on November 11, 2018, the world is changing so … Read More

 Learning how to heal trauma.